HtinLin29/portfolio/README.md

 ## About

 I'm a final-year ICT student at Rangsit University in Bangkok, building mobile and web applications with Flutter, React, Next.js, and Supabase.
-This portfolio highlights two live, production-deployed projects currently used by real businesses, alongside my technical skills and background.
+This portfolio showcases my projects, technical skills, and background as I look for software development internship opportunities.

 ## Built With